Lex Luger (music producer): 2009–2013: rise to fame

-As Luger's sound drifted upstream from the mixtape circuit to the mainstream hip hop, it caught the eye of numerous rappers that requested his jackhammer drum and spooky trap synth production style.
-He then produced tracks for a number of popular rappers including Rick Ross's Teflon Don, Waka Flocka Flame's Flockaveli, Slim Thug's Tha Thug Show and Kanye West and Jay-Z's Watch the Throne.
-He then went on to work with a number of other popular rap artists including Wiz Khalifa, Big Sean, Wale, Fabolous, Juicy J, Soulja Boy, Snoop Dogg and 2 Chainz as well as producing songs for a number of street famous rappers such as Fat Trel, Lil Scrappy and OJ Da Juiceman.
-Following his success with Waka Flocka Flame and Rick Ross, Luger then began building a relationship with Juicy J in late 2010 citing him as a musical influence as well as a music industry adviser.
+As Luger's sound drifted upstream from the mixtape circuit to the mainstream hip hop, it caught the ear of numerous rappers who requested his jackhammer drum and spooky trap synth production style.
+He produced tracks for a number of popular rappers, including Rick Ross's Teflon Don, Waka Flocka Flame's Flockaveli, Slim Thug's Tha Thug Show and Kanye West and Jay-Z's Watch the Throne.
+He then worked with a number of other popular rap artists, including Wiz Khalifa, Big Sean, Wale, Fabolous, Juicy J, Soulja Boy, Snoop Dogg and 2 Chainz as well as producing songs for a number of street famous rappers such as Fat Trel, Lil Scrappy and OJ Da Juiceman.
+Following his success with Waka Flocka Flame and Rick Ross, Luger began building a relationship with Juicy J in late 2010, citing him as a musical influence as well as a music-industry adviser.
 Juicy J eventually took Luger under his wing and the two eventually collaborated on two mixtapes with Juicy J leveraging Luger a career boost as well as to generate buzz to further get Luger's name in the hip hop industry.
-Luger went on to produce more than 200 songs throughout 2010 and 2011 fueling hit songs by a number of popular rappers as well as number of songs featured on an array of street and underground hip hop mixtapes.
+Luger went on to produce more than 200 songs throughout 2010 and 2011, fueling hit songs by a number of popular rappers as well as number of songs featured on an array of street and underground hip hop mixtapes.

 Luger was initially affiliated with fellow Brick Squad producer Southside.
 The two of them formed the production team 808 Mafia in 2010, though he left the group the following year.
 During the same year at the 2011 BET Hip Hop Awards, Luger won the award for Producer of the Year.